Skip to main content

 Route Assignments

-Hitch-or-seam option route — reads the safety.
-Converts to seam if no help, sits on hitch if safety is over the top.
+Inside seam option, reads the safety.
+Converts to seam if no help over the top, sits on hitch if safety stays over.

 Read Progression